kixelated/invoker/README.md

 ## Panics
 The main difference between 0.x and 1.0 is how panics are handled.

 Invoker used to catch all panics and return them as `invoker.ErrPanic`.
 The rationale was that a panic would cause the program to crash if it bubbles up to the creation of a goroutine, and it was not clear from that API that invoker would run tasks in new goroutines.
 Additionally, the first task was NOT run in goroutine, so the behavior during a panic was completely different than the other tasks.
-Catching panics was meant to homogonize tasks and reduce the number of crashes by returning errors instead.

 However, this goes against the spirit of panics; unhandled exceptions that should be fatal.
-Yes, you can recover from panics, but you should only do that when you're aware of the posibility and have a plan beyond basic error handling.
-That's still possible for an advanced user of invoker; add a `recover()` inside any tasks that are allowed to panic.

-The other problem with catching panics was developer velocity.
-When writing bad code... it's nice to see the stack trace when it panics.
-I was getting tired of casting and printing `invoker.ErrPanic` in every test, which is why I added `invoker.Panic = true` to disable catching panics.
-This was the main complaint with invoker.
+The other problem with catching panics was debugging: it's nice to see the stack trace when your code panics.
+This was the main complaint with invoker and a difference from everything other Go library.

-In order to panic on the first task, all tasks now spawn a goroutine just like ErrGroup.
-This is a regression in terms of the total number of goroutines but they're cheap.
+Invoker will now spawn a goroutine for every Task and will no longer catch panics.
+You can still return an error by using `recover()` inside any tasks that are allowed to panic.